 No matter what method you use, I promise this rice will taste amazing!
-I have done all these methods and can attest for each one working out fine.
+I have done all these methods and can attest to each one working out fine.

 The first thing you want to do is follow the recipe below from start to finish.
 The egg portion of the recipe is done separately from the main recipe.

-To make the egg for the fried rice you will gather 2 eggs and crack them into a small bowl and whisk them well (like you are making scrambled eggs).
+To make the egg for the fried rice you will gather 2 eggs then crack them into a small bowl and whisk them well (like you are making scrambled eggs).

-Next you will add them to a small saute pan and cook it over medium heat until it looks like an omelette.
+Next, you will add them to a small saute pan and cook it over medium heat until it looks like an omelet.

-Once the omelette is cooked all the way through, just invert it on to a small plate and let cool.
+Once the omelet is cooked all the way through, just invert it onto a small plate and let it cool.

-Once it is cool, cut your egg into very thin strips and you can add this to the fried rice before serving.
+After the egg cools, cut it into very thin strips and add this to the fried rice before serving.
 Just make sure to mix it into the rice so the egg is well incorporated into the dish.